Heart Disease in Women: What to Watch Out For

 - Sudden numbness or weakness of the face, arm, or leg, especially on one side of the body.

-- Sudden trouble seeing or blurred vision in one or both eyes.
+- Quickly deteriorating vision or blurred vision in one or both eyes.

 - Sudden trouble walking, dizziness, loss of balance or coordinationSudden severe headache with no known cause